Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Absolutely, and not just because of the weather.
 The specific type of beach venue changes everything about what you should wear.

 A soft-sand ceremony right at the waterline is a completely different environment than a beachfront resort terrace, a cliffside overlook, or a boardwalk pavilion.
-According to Wisteria Gardens, beach wedding venues directly influence dress style choices due to environmental factors like sand depth, wind exposure, and proximity to water.
+Beach wedding venues directly influence dress style choices due to environmental factors like sand depth, wind exposure, and proximity to water, as Wisteria Gardens notes.

 Soft sand, waterline ceremony: Go with a tea-length, high-low, or flowing A-line.
 Skip anything fitted below the knee.
 You’ll be walking on uneven, shifting ground, and a mermaid silhouette will fight you every step.